The Disappearing X-Pro 1

 The X-Pro1’s hybrid viewfinder allows me to compose thoughtfully while staying connected to the world.
 With the optical finder, I can keep an eye on what’s just outside the frame.
 With the EVF, I get precision when I need it.
 Both allow me to stay immersed — not distracted by screens, overlays, or blinking lights.

-I can see the person in front of me — not just through the lens, but through my own rediscovered gaze.
+I can see the person in front of me, not just through the lens, but also through my own rediscovered eye.

 Color, Tone, and Emotion

 Fuji’s color science needs no introduction.
 The X-Pro1, with its older but beautifully characterful sensor, renders skin tones with a warmth and nuance that’s unique.
-There’s a painterly softness to the files — not overly clinical, never sterile.

 For the longest time, I mount a Leica 35mm Summilux on it via a Kipon adapter.
 Then it’s manual focus all the way!